-The IODP-USIO is responsible for overseeing the science operations of the riserless drilling vessel JOIDES Resolution, archiving the scientific data and samples that are collected, and producing and disseminating program publications.
+The JRSO is responsible for overseeing the science operations of the riserless drilling vessel JOIDES Resolution, archiving the scientific data and samples and logs that are collected, and producing and disseminating program publications.
 The drillship travels throughout the oceans sampling the sediments and rocks beneath the seafloor.
-The scientific samples and data are used to study Earth's past history, including plate tectonics, ocean currents, climate changes, evolutionary characteristics and extinctions of marine life, and mineral deposits.
+The scientific samples and data are used to study Earth’s past history, including plate tectonics, ocean currents, climate changes, evolutionary characteristics and extinctions of marine life, and mineral deposits.
 Drilling operations are conducted purely for scientific purposes and do not include oil exploration.

 IODP is located at 1000 Discovery Drive in the Texas A&M University Research Park.